rohun-tripathi/Robot-Motion-Planning-Silhouette/README.md

 Read this README to gain an idea about the functiosn of different files :

-The RecursionPoints function can be improved.
+The Recursion Points function can be improved.
 It does not account for the obstacle that starts and ends between two slices.

 Lists that are screwing with me:
 StateList - [0 for x in range( len(ellipselist) )]